AdobeDocs/experience-platform.en/help/xdm/tutorials/labels.md

 >
 >![Label usage disclaimer](../images/tutorials/labels/disclaimer.png)

-## Edit the labels for the schema or field
+## Edit the labels for the schema or field {#edit-labels-for-schema-field}

+>[!CONTEXTUALHELP]
+>id="platform_governance_createlabels"
+>title="Create labels"
+>abstract="Labels allow you to categorize datasets and fields according to usage policies that apply to that data.
+You can also create custom labels that are specific to your organization."

 A dialog appears that allows you to edit the labels for the selected field.
 If you selected an individual object-type field, the right rail lists the sub-fields that the applied labels will propagate to.